 Folkestone library museum collection includes around 10,000 artefacts and archival material relating to the history of Folkestone.
 It includes around 500 artworks housed at Folkestone library, one at Sandgate Library, and up to 10 at Sessions House.
 The museum includes archaeology, social, military and civil history and includes collections in store and on display in the History Resource Centre.
-During 14/15 the collection was placed on a 5 year loan to Folkestone Town Council.
+This has been moved permanently to Folkestone Town Council and will be insured by FTC but will remain in KCC ownership until the gifting requirements are met.